-- 1) Setting or fueling a fire of any size.1 - 2) False report of any emergency; damage or misuse of fire safety equipment.1 - 3) Possession, use, or manufacture of explosive, flammable, or harmful materials.2 - 4) Possession or use of any weapon.^{a, 3} - 5) Causing any object which could cause physical harm to fall from a residence hall. - 6) Causing physical harm or a reasonable expectation of physical harm to any person.4 - 7) Harassing or threatening any person so as to interfere with that person's ability to sleep, study, or be present in one's own room or residence hall.5 - 8) Possession, use, sale, or provision of any controlled substance, illegal drug, or related paraphernalia. - 9) Theft of property or services; knowing possession of stolen property; unauthorized removal or possession of property or furnishings from common areas. - 10) Possession or use of alcohol by a minor^b; sale or provision of alcohol to a minor; possession of alcohol in public areas or common sources of alcohol.6 - 11) Interference with or obstruction of Resident Life or University officials in the performance of their duties; provision of false information to officials; failure to comply with directives from officials.7 - 12) Engaging in noisy, disorderly, or disruptive behavior, which interferes with others' abilities to sleep, study, or be present in one's own room or residence hall; or creates an avoidable urgent situation to which University officials are required to respond.8 - 13) Destroying, damaging, or defacing the property of others.9 - 14) Violation of conditions of Administrative Housing Probation; failure to complete assigned administrative sanctions.11 - 15) Misuse of identification; possession, presentation, sale, distribution, or manufacture of false identification. - 16) Failure to monitor guests' behavior in order to assure adherence to the Residence Hall Rules.12 - 17) Unauthorized entry into any secured, or restricted residence hall space.13 - 18) Misuse or unauthorized possession of room keys, building keys, or access cards.14 - 19) Misuse of University-owned and/or personal computers, phones, telecommunications or network systems.15 - 20) Violation of a written agreement with roommates, apartment/suitemates or other residents developed under the supervision of a Resident Life staff member.16 - 21) Bringing or housing an animal inside a residence hall.17 - 22) Obstructing or impeding entrance to or egress from a residence hall.18 - 23) Renting, subleasing, or loaning of a residence hall space.19 - 24) Creating risks or hazards in or around a residence hall through violations of the Safety and Security Prohibitions (see below). - 25) Violations of Resident Life policies and procedures published in the Residence Halls/Dining Services Agreement, the Community Living Handbook, and/or policies posted within the residence halls.20 - 26) Using Electronic Nicotine Delivery Systems (also known as vapes, juuls, e-cigarettes) within any residence hall space, or within 25 feet of any residence hall.21
+- 1) Setting or fueling a fire of any size.1 - 2) False report of any emergency; damage or misuse of fire safety equipment.1 - 3) Possession, use, or manufacture of explosive, flammable, or harmful materials.2 - 4) Possession or use of any weapon. a,3 - 5) Causing any object which could cause physical harm to fall from a residence hall. - 6) Causing physical harm or a reasonable expectation of physical harm to any person.4 - 7) Harassing or threatening any person so as to interfere with that person's ability to sleep, study, or be present in one's own room or residence hall.5 - 8) Possession, use, sale, or provision of any controlled substance, illegal drug, or related paraphernalia. - 9) Theft of property or services; knowing possession of stolen property; unauthorized removal or possession of property or furnishings from common areas. - 10) Possession or use of alcohol by a minor^b; sale or provision of alcohol to a minor; possession of alcohol in public areas or common sources of alcohol.6 - 11) Interference with or obstruction of Resident Life or University officials in the performance of their duties; provision of false information to officials; failure to comply with directives from officials.7 - 12) Engaging in noisy, disorderly, or disruptive behavior, which interferes with others' abilities to sleep, study, or be present in one's own room or residence hall; or creates an avoidable urgent situation to which University officials are required to respond.8 - 13) Destroying, damaging, or defacing the property of others.9 - 14) Violation of conditions of Administrative Housing Probation; failure to complete assigned administrative sanctions.
+11 - 15) Misuse of identification; possession, presentation, sale, distribution, or manufacture of false identification. - 16) Failure to monitor quests' behavior in order to assure adherence to the Residence Hall Rules.
+12 - 17) Unauthorized entry into any secured, or restricted residence hall space.
+13 - 18) Misuse or unauthorized possession of room keys, building keys, or access cards.
+14 - 19) Misuse of University-owned and/or personal computers, phones, telecommunications or network systems.15 - 20) Violation of a written agreement with roommates, apartment/suitemates or other residents developed under the supervision of a Resident Life staff member.16 - 21) Bringing or housing an animal inside a residence hall.
+17 - 22) Obstructing or impeding entrance to or egress from a residence hall.
+18 - 23) Renting, subleasing, or loaning of a residence hall space.
+19 - 24) Creating risks or hazards in or around a residence hall through violations of the Safety and Security Prohibitions (see below). - 25) Violations of Resident Life policies and procedures published in the Residence Halls/Dining Services Agreement, the Community Living Handbook, and/or policies posted within the residence halls.20 - 26) Using Electronic Nicotine Delivery Systems (also known as vapes, juuls, e-cigarettes) within any residence hall space, or within 25 feet of any residence hall.21 - 27) Audio/video recordings or streaming of any person(s) or their personal property, without their consent, within all residence hall spaces; unauthorized use or installation of cameras or recording devices on doors, within rooms, or other residence hall areas.